ujjwalguptaofficial/mahal-doc/content/docs/advanced/dom.md

 ## findAll

-`find` method can be used for querying multiple node inside the current component.
+`findAll` method can be used for querying multiple node inside the current component.
 It is similar to `querySelectorAll`.

 ```
 <html>